HosniMansour/Professional-Social-Network-Angular6-and-Spring-Boot/README.md

 # How to run the Chat !!

-(You must have the server running in terminal (Soon It will be integrated with Dcoker :3 ) )
+(You must have the server running in terminal )

 > cd chat-server